CatalogueOfLife/portal/articles/about/colusage.md

 Darwin Core Archives may include one or many data files, depending on the scope of the dataset published.
 As a minimum, they should include a required core data file with values for a standard set of Darwin Core terms.
 For checklist data, each record should include an identifier supplied as dwc:taxonID.
 The definitive list of core Taxon terms can be found in the [Darwin Core Taxon Extension](http://rs.gbif.org/core/dwc_taxon_2015-04-24.xml).
 For more information about preparation of a DwC-A, please refer to the GBIF [DwC-A How-to Guide](https://github.com/gbif/ipt/wiki/DwCAHowToGuide).

-COL ChecklistBank currently interprets the following DwC extensions:
+ChecklistBank currently interprets the following DwC extensions:

  - [gbif:VernacularName](https://rs.gbif.org/extension/gbif/1.0/vernacularname.xml)
  - [gbif:Distribution](https://rs.gbif.org/extension/gbif/1.0/distribution.xml)
  - [gbif:Reference](https://rs.gbif.org/extension/gbif/1.0/references.xml)
  - [gbif:Multimedia](https://rs.gbif.org/extension/gbif/1.0/multimedia.xml)

-Data from all other DwC extensions is available via the [verbatim browser](https://data.catalogueoflife.org/dataset/1010/verbatim) though.
+Data from all other DwC extensions is available via the [verbatim browser](https://www.checklistbank.org/dataset/1010/verbatim) though.

 ### Annual Checklist Exchange Format (ACEF)
 The previous data format used by COL, the Annual Checklist Exchange Format (ACEF), can still be used to submit data,